- This event has passed.

 - Understand Security Intelligence, and how to configure SI to stop attacks NOW!

 - Configure policies to find and stop Ransomware

-- Understand how to fine tune IPS policies
+- Understand how to fine tune IPS polices

-- Understand how to fine tune Snort Preprocessor policies
+- Understand how to fine tune Snort Preprocessor polices (NAP)

 - Configure Correlation events, white rules, traffic profiles and create respective events and remediate them